ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/configuration.md

 ```

 You can use relevant libraries to read configuration files that are written in other languages.
-For example, we could read the YAML example into our analysis like this:
+For example, the YAML example can be read into the analysis like this:

 ````{tabs}